OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ## Genetic Algorithm tuning (why GA)

-With FOPID, the parameter set expands to
+With FOPID, the list of parameters increases to
 \(K_p, K_i, K_d, \lambda, \mu\).
-Including constraints makes the optimization problem **non-convex** and full of local minima.
+Adding constraints makes the optimization problem non-convex with local minima.

-I therefore use a **Genetic Algorithm (GA)** because:
+I therefore employ a **Genetic Algorithm (GA)** because:

-- it does not require gradients
+- It does not require gradients
 - it explores the search space globally
-- it handles discontinuities (constraint penalties) well
+- it deals with discontinuities (constraint penalties) quite effectively

-GA evaluates each controller by running a simulation and scoring it using the objective function.
+GA tests each controller through a simulated game with the objective function used for evaluation.
 In other words, I am tuning the **exact controller I plan to implement**, not an abstract model.

 ---

 ## Fractional operator implementation: ORA + balanced reduction

-Fractional operators such as \(s^\alpha\) cannot be implemented directly in discrete time.
+Fractional operators such as \(s^\alpha\) cannot be directly realized in the discrete domain.
-I approximate them using **Oustaloup Recursive Approximation (ORA)** over a frequency band \([\omega_L, \omega_H]\).
+I approximate them using the **Oustaloup Recursive Approximation (ORA)** within the frequency band \([\omega_L, \omega_H]\).

-ORA converts the fractional operator into a **rational transfer function**, which MATLAB can simulate and convert to state space.
+ORA converts the fractional operator into a **rational transfer function**, that can be simulated by MATLAB software.

-The drawback is that ORA can become **high order**, leading to:
+However, the disadvantage is that ORA can become high order, causing:

 - slower simulations (especially problematic inside GA)
 - heavy state updates
 - numerical complexity

-To address this, I apply **balanced model reduction** using MATLAB’s `balred`.
+To fix this issue, I employ **balanced model reduction** with MATLAB's **balred**.

 ---

 ## HSV logic

-Balanced reduction relies on **Hankel Singular Values (HSV)**:
+Balanced reduction is based on **Hankel Singular Values (HSV)**:

 - large HSV → state strongly affects input–output behavior (keep it)
-- small HSV → state has negligible impact (safe to remove)
+- small HSV → state has negligible effect (can be safely removed)

-I examine the HSV decay and choose a reduced order that preserves the dominant dynamics while removing redundant states.
+I analyze the decay of the HSV system and select a reduced order that maintains the major behavior by eliminating the unnecessary states.

 ---

 ## MatchDC and StateElimMethod

 Thermal control is dominated by **low-frequency behavior**.
-If reduction alters the DC gain, steady-state regulation around the target temperature can degrade.
+If the reduction causes any change in the DC gain, it could impair the regulation around the desired temperature.

-For this reason, I explicitly configure reduction options such as:
+Therefore, I explicitly configure options for reduction, such as:

-- **`StateElimMethod`**: determines how states are removed
+- **`StateElimMethod`**: decides the elimination of states
 - **`MatchDC`**: preserves DC gain consistency

-The goal is to reduce model order **without damaging steady-state performance**.
+The aim is to achieve a lower order of models without compromising the performance in the steady state.

 ---

 ## App Designer integration

-I used an **object-oriented structure** (e.g., `FOPID`, `SCurveProfile`) because I built a MATLAB **App Designer** application around this project.
+I used an **object-oriented structure** (e.g., `FOPID`, `SCurveProfile`) since I developed a MATLAB Application Designer **application** for this project.

 This allows: